-Compared to my first KAP session, the second one was wildly more entertaining for me, but much less productive in terms of the number of words coming out of my mouth.
-KAP stands for Ketamine Assisted Psychotherapy.
+Compared to my first ketamine-assisted psychotherapy session, the second one was wildly more entertaining for me, but much less productive in terms of the number of words coming out of my mouth.
+KAP stands for ketamine-assisted psychotherapy.
 The idea is to utilize ketamine’s ability to lower your mental barriers in order to more comfortably talk about difficult topics with your therapist.
 I know that I was very nervous for my first session and likely fought the ketamine in an effort to stay in control, but I didn’t expect my slightly more relaxed approach this time to produce such a dramatic difference.

 Thinking about this as a lucid person, it strikes me that the metaphor breaks down at some point.
 Clearly, I have a well-protected area of mental privacy.
 I don’t open up easily, and I don’t tend to rely on many people.
 But to picture a dry, brittle rope bridge stretching across a dark chasm implies that it would be frightening to attempt to cross it.
 It’s scary for me to allow people to cross the bridge, but I certainly hope the crossing isn’t scary for them.
 Perhaps the drawbridge was a better metaphor for me.
 In any case, I only come up with bridges that are difficult to cross.

 At times, I remembered that I was supposed to be answering something, but wasn’t at all sure of how much time had gone by since my therapist asked the question.
 Is she still waiting for me to answer?
 Are we still on that topic or did we move on already?
 I don’t think I remember the question.
 It was chronologically confusing – seconds slipped by without my notice like water flowing over stones, and yet the small movements of my therapist and doctor in the room were auditory markers of real time.
 How much time passed between my last thought and this one?
 It’s too hard to think in words.
 Better to just float.
 I don’t usually try to hold onto the real world during ketamine infusions, and it proved to take a lot of effort.

 What I actually was seeing was more like a set of rectangular brushes that fit together into a grid.
 They were a very light pastel range of purples and blues.
-Why was I thinking about puzzle-piece bristle brushes during my ketamine infusion?
+Why was I thinking about puzzle-piece bristle brushes during my IV ketamine treatment?
 I have absolutely no clue.
 Part of what made it hard to describe was that the image was so enthralling that pulling myself out of it to come up with words was difficult.
 But part of it was that I knew that what I was saying came across as completely bizarre.
 Trying to describe why such a mundane-sounding image was so pretty just kind of stumped me.

-The random and nonsensical images that I was trying to describe reminded me of “Drinking Out Of Cups“, a video from the mid ’00s of Youtube (contains profanity).
+The random and nonsensical images that I was trying to describe reminded me of “Drinking Out Of Cups,” a video from the mid ’00s of Youtube (contains profanity).
 I tried my hardest to explain it, but seeing as it’s a video about nonsensical things, I had a hard time putting it into words while lost in my own nonsensical world.
-I think I slipped into fits of giggles halfway through and had to finish up with “I dunno, I’m not doing it justice, but it’s really funny.”
+I think I slipped into fits of giggles halfway through and had to finish up with, “I dunno, I’m not doing it justice, but it’s really funny.”
 Also, “outta” is a really hard word to say when you’re on a mixture of ketamine and propofol.
 Just in case you wondered.

 At some point, vials of colorful sand spilled into a desert, creating clouds of blowing particles with swirls of color.
 I was seeing it from above, and the drifts and valleys the wind created were captivating.
 It was a beautiful but rather lonely landscape.
 A parrot with no feathers appeared in the foreground, and when I mentioned this, my therapist questioned me for clarification.
-“Yeah, like a…a plucked chicken” I answered.
+“Yeah, like a…a plucked chicken,” I answered.

 To which I then said, “No, h-he seems ok, though.”
 Well.
 That’s a relief.

 I wonder if, despite being more relaxed this time, I had a harder time engaging with therapy because I don’t know how to filter my mental experience.
 Last time, I may have been so nervous that I just locked everything down indiscriminately and tried to function as “normally” as possible.
 I was more open to KAP this time, which left me free to be distracted by anything and everything that entered my thoughts.
 It seemed to take enormous effort to hold on to the real world while holding the door open for therapy.
-I’m imagining a large wooden door to Ketamine Land, and within the door to Ketamine Land, a smaller door labeled “therapy”.
+I’m imagining a large wooden door to Ketamine Land, and within the door to Ketamine Land, a smaller door labeled “therapy.”
 I think I accidentally opened the big door to Ketamine Land and was bowled over by the peculiar sights within.
 I should have only opened the door-within-the-door and accessed the loosey-goosey-ness of Ketamine Land in a smaller, more manageable way.
 I’m not sure how to do that, but perhaps it takes practice.